 In this ranking, we profile the top 20 best music schools of 2020.

 Students with raw talent and a passion for music often have career aspirations of becoming professional performers, whether playing in a symphony or orchestra or composing songs for famous musicians.
 Depending on your needs as a musician and artist, different music schools offer different programs.
 There is no one size fits all when it comes to choosing the right conservatory.
-The schools in this ranking were selected on a variety of reasons, including strength of faculty, educational excellence, reputation with major publications, and affordability.
+The schools in this ranking were selected for a variety of reasons, including the strength of faculty, educational excellence, reputation with major publications, and affordability.